joeldarl/quill-cms/README.md

 4. To log in and access the admin interface in your browser, go to /admin/login.

 You can edit the config files manually within the config folder if you choose to do so.

+## Plans for future updates

+Article pagination and archive functionality will be added.
+At some point, custom post types will probably be added to replace articles.